ARMmbed/BLEIntros/AdvSamples/GATTEvo.md

 You should review the app's code to verify you understand the flow:

 1. On start up, the application searches for the device with the name you set earlier.
-This may take a moment
+This may take a moment.

 2. When it finds the devices and connects to it, the message changes from *connecting* to *connected* and the toggle button changes to green.